aeurielesn/jQuery.fn/$.fn.comments/README.md

 What
 ----

-Get children comments node of the matched elements.
+Get children comment nodes of the matched elements.

 How
 ---